-There are so many great things to see within just a short drive of Denver that we thought we’d include them on this list.
+There are so many great things to see within a short drive of Denver that we thought we’d include them.
 Even if you plan on focusing your visit on the city itself, Denver’s Mountain Parks System is not to be missed for great views of the Rocky Mountains.

-Although these parks and wilderness areas are outside of the city limits, their 14,000 acres are owned and managed by the city thanks to a 1914 decision by Congress that allows it.
+Although these parks and wilderness areas are outside the city limits, their 14,000 acres are owned and managed by the city thanks to a 1914 decision by Congress allowing it.

-Some are developed and have picnic areas and trails, others are designated “open space” that are simply protected areas that you can visit, and still, others are wilderness areas off-limits to human impact.
+Some are developed and have picnic areas and trails.
+Others are designated “open spaces” protected areas you can visit.
+Still, others are wilderness areas off-limits to human impact.

 There are dozens of these spaces, but some notable ones worth checking out include Bear Creek Canyon, Lookout Mountain Park, O’Fallon Park, and Corwina Park.

-Also, Mount Falcon Park, along with Red Rocks Park and Genessee Park have their own entries on this list below, as well as Echo Lake Park and Summit Lake Park which are along the Mount Evans Scenic Byway.
+Also, Mount Falcon Park, Red Rocks Park, and Genessee Park have their entries on this list below, as well as Echo Lake Park and Summit Lake Park, which are along the Mount Evans Scenic Byway.

 40. Red Rocks Park & Amphitheater